ingridkindem/Treehouse-Learn_React/README.md

 Online course, [Treehouse](https://teamtreehouse.com), following the [Learn React track](https://teamtreehouse.com/tracks/learn-react).
 The track contains the topics: React Basics, React Components, Create React App, Context API, React Router, React v16 and Data Fetching in React.
 The README.md contains an overview of the courses in the track, as well as some of my own notes and takeaways from each part.

+*Note that the code contains a lot of comments for self-learning, written during the course.*

 ## React Basics
 ### *About this course:*
 >React is a JavaScript library for building user interfaces.
 React makes building and maintaining the user interface of your application faster and easier by breaking it up into smaller, reusable components.
 It also helps eliminate the complexity that comes with updating your DOM elements when the user interacts with your application.